 About half of people diagnosed with osteoarthritis (OA) have difficulties falling asleep or staying asleep throughout the night.
 As a matter of fact, studies show that individuals with hip and knee osteoarthritis have a higher chance of experiencing insomnia as well as daytime fatigue than those without OA.
 The connection between people with OA and their ability to sleep is indisputable.
 The arthritis pain, common with the condition, can make getting a good night’s rest challenging for anyone.

-The information herein on "Why Osteoarthritis Responds Well to Chiropractic El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Why Osteoarthritis Responds Well to Chiropractic El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.